 We can think of no animal protection coalition that has lasted as long as the AWC or been as productive with no paid staff.
 100% of support given to AWC goes directly to supporting our collective goals and mission.

-Avian Shelter Outreach – We offer assistance, training, and educational resources to help shelter and animal care facilities serve the specialized needs of captive exotic birds within a shelter environment -- our handbook, Captive Exotic Bird Care: A Guide for Shelters, hands-on training workshops, free, downloadable “How-To” guides, and a 3-part avian care webinar series, Caring for Exotic Birds in the Shelter.
+Avian Shelter Outreach – We offer assistance, training, and educational resources to help shelter and animal care facilities serve the specialized needs of captive exotic birds within a shelter environment -- our handbook, Captive Exotic Bird Care: A Guide for Shelters, hands-on training workshops, and free, downloadable “How-To” guides.
+Developed in partnership with the Global Federation of Animal Sanctuaries,our series of webinars provides online support to animal welfare professionals and shelters in need of additional training to care for birds that enter their facilities.
 Visit our Shelter Resource Center for more information.

 AWC Resource Center – Our dynamic website www.avianwelfare.org serves as a comprehensive resource for captive bird welfare complete with downloadable brochures, posters, and articles on a wide variety of articles.